widelang/draft/README.md

 ## Lambdas

-To create a Lambda in Wide you just create an Entity an assign function to it.
+To create a Lambda in Wide you just create an Entity an assign a function to it.

 You don't need to use `:=` for lambdas.